-CTI's principal analog broadcast transmission contract is the BBC Analog Transmission Contract.
-CTI also has entered into two digital television transmission contracts, the BBC Digital Transmission Contract and the ONdigital Digital Transmission Contract (as defined).
-CTI also provides facilities to NTL (in its capacity as a broadcast transmission provider to non-CTI customers) under the Site-Sharing Agreement.
-CTI also has long-term service agreements with broadcast customers such as Virgin Radio and Talk Radio.
-In addition, CTI has several agreements with telecommunications providers, including leases, site management contracts and independent contractor agreements.
-CTI has entered into contracts to design and build infrastructure for customers such as Cellnet, One2One, Orange, Scottish Telecom and Vodafone.
+Castle Transmission's principal analog broadcast transmission contract is the BBC analog transmission contract.
+Castle Transmission also has entered into two digital television transmission contracts, the BBC digital transmission contract and the ONdigital digital transmission contract.
+Under the site-sharing agreement, Castle Transmission also gives NTL access to facilities to provide broadcast transmission to non-Castle Transmission customers.
+Castle Transmission also has long-term service agreements with broadcast customers such as Virgin Radio and Talk Radio.
+In addition, Castle Transmission has several agreements with telecommunications providers, including leases, site management contracts and independent contractor agreements.
+Castle Transmission has entered into contracts to design and build infrastructure for customers such as Cellnet, One20ne, Orange, Scottish Telecom and Vodafone.